From Neutrino Masses to the Full Size of the Universe: Small Neutrino Masses from Conservation of Isospin

 Furthermore, CKM and PMNS mixings arise when calculating the eigenstates of the isospin excitations.

+As an example, the top quark mass will be derived in the Appendix, and it will be shown that it is the only excitation with mass of order $\Lambda_F$, because it corresponds to a minimum energy of the tetrahedral isospin Hamiltonian (\ref{all30}).
+All other quark and lepton masses naturally turn out to be much smaller.

-The formulas are reminiscent of how energies of magnons are calculated in ordinary magnetism.
-However, the physics here is much different, because in contrast to magnons the isospin excitations are pointlike, i.e. they can exist within one point of physical space, because they are vibrations of the isospin vectors of the tetrons within one internal tetrahedron.
+The mathematical treatment of the excitations arising from (\ref{mm3}), (\ref{txxm32}) and (\ref{mm3444}) is similar to that of magnons in ordinary magnetism.
+However, the physics is quite different, because in contrast to magnons the isospin excitations are pointlike, i.e. they can exist within one point of physical space, because they are vibrations of the isospin vectors of the tetrons within one internal tetrahedron.
+Note, that these internal vibrations are spin-$\frac{1}{2}$ because they inherit their fermion nature from the fermion property of the vibrating tetrons in their 3-dimensional physical `base space'.

+Similar to magnons, the vibrations can move in physical space by hopping from one tetrahedron to another (particle picture) or propagating as quasiparticle waves through physical space (wave picture).
+Thus, although they can exist at one point of physical space, when one tries to exactly measure its location, for example by scattering with another particle, the excitation will start to move on physical space, and this movement will follow a wave equation which naturally has an uncertainty in it according to Schwarz' inequality.
+Planck's constant enters this uncertainty because the whole process is taking place on a discrete system with Planck length 'lattice constant' and Planck energy 'response energy'.

+Gauge bosons are constructed as excitations of tetron-antitetron pairs of neighboring tetradedrons, and the Higgs vev is the tetron-antitetron ground state value, essentially given by the length of the isospin vectors in Figure 1, times $\sqrt{J}$.
+At first sight this may seem reminiscent to technicolor ideas, but the tetrons do not have technicolor indices and there is actually more similarity to magnetic and superconductivity phase transitions.

-\section{The Full Size of the Universe from a Simple Spring Model}
+\section{{The Full Size of the Universe from a Simple Spring Model}}

 From this point on, I do not want to give more details on the particle physics implications, but want to concentrate on gravity and cosmological aspects.
 In order to include gravity in the tetron model, it is assumed that there is not only an interaction among the isospin vectors in internal space, but also a binding among tetrons in physical space, and that this binding is elastic.
 In other words, our universe is a 3-dimensional elastic medium expanding within some larger 6-dimensional space, and it can acquire curvature both in space and time (the magnitude of the curvature being dictated by Einstein's equation).